KIKI007/TopoRhino/README.md

 **Step 4**:

-To run example, please have a look at "example" folder
+To run the example scripts, please have a look at the "example" folder